jmarc21/PersonalProject1/README.md

 <img src="./images/screenshot.png">

-<div>Screenshot showing the app with songs added to the playlist and an genre searched.
-With the search option you can search album name, artist name, song title, and genre.</div>
+<p>Screenshot showing the app with songs added to the playlist and an genre searched.
+With the search option you can search album name, artist name, song title, and genre.</p>

 <h3>- Tech Used<h3>
 <ul>